giorgiospedaledev/project-4-boss-machine/README.md

 # Codecademy Exercise
-This code contains an exercise from the fullstack developer course from codecademy
+This code contains an exercise for the fullstack developer course from codecademy